sagn-ik/sagn-ik/README.md

-# 💫 About Me:
-🔭 I’m currently working on project Home-Server<br><br>💬 Ask me about arduinos and raspberry pi's
+💬 Ask me about arduinos and raspberry pi's

 ## 🌐 Socials: